Head of School

 City Elementary Co-founder

 Steven Rings (Ph.D., Yale, 2006) is Associate Professor of Music and the Humanities at the University of Chicago, where he has taught since 2005.
 He is the author of scholarly books and articles on a wide range of music, from Bach to Bob Dylan.
-Steve and his wife Gretchen are Resident Masters at the University’s Campus North Residential Commons, where they live with their two sons.
-Before moving to Chicago, Steve and Gretchen lived in the Azores, Ohio, Connecticut, and Minnesota (their home state).
-Along with Jason and Leah Harp, Steve and Gretchen helped found City Elementary in 2014.
+Steve is Resident Dean at the University’s Campus North Residential Commons.
+Before moving to Chicago, Steve lived in the Azores, Ohio, Connecticut, and Minnesota (his home state).
+Along with Jason and Leah Harp, Steve and his co-parent Gretchen helped found City Elementary in 2014.

 Penny Visser (Ph.D., Ohio State University, 1998) is a social psychologist who began her career at Princeton University with faculty appointments in the Department of Psychology and the Woodrow Wilson School of Public and International Affairs.
 In 2001 she was recruited to the University of Chicago where she held positions as Assistant, Associate, and Full Professor in the Department of Psychology.
 Much of Penny‘s scholarship has explored the psychology of political attitudes and behavior.
 In 2014 Penny left academia to spend more time with her family.